 WHO ARE WE?

-Music Action International are people from across the world transforming lives devastated by war, torture and persecution through the power of creativity.
+Music Action International transform lives devastated by war, torture and persecution through the power of creativity and music.

 As a charity, we exist to provide services to support the above, and this includes providing useful information to our communities about music making opportunities, which are predominantly free of charge to attend.
 Our participants include children, young people and adults.
 As this is our purpose as a charity we reserve the right to contact members of our community about opportunities that connect with our purpose as a charity, and to include any participants or applicants to our projects as part of our charity’s community.
 You can unsubscribe at any time by clicking ‘Unsubscribe’ at the bottom of our mailers.